|

 United Caribbean Trust (UCT) will be the sole beneficiary

-from this commercial venture being launched by United Caribbean
+from a Caribbean commercial venture being launched by United Caribbean

 Services Inc. (UNSI) and off shore company registered in Barbados